 What is Xiaomi?

-A Chinese multinational consumer electronics company that’s based in Beijing, Xiaomi has taken the world by storm with their wide range of smartphones, laptops, home appliances and other consumer electronics.
+A Chinese multinational consumer electronics company that’s based in Beijing, Xiaomi has taken the world by storm with its wide range of smartphones, laptops, home appliances, and other consumer electronics.

-Xiaomi is well known for their flagship device, the Mi Note 10 series that comes with a bundle of features and is not your run of the mill smartphone
+Xiaomi is well known for its flagship device, the Xiaomi 12 series which comes with a bundle of features and is not your run of the mill smartphone

 What is Realme?

 Realme started as a spin-off from Oppo and launched its first smartphone in 2018.
 Based in China, Realme began with the idea that its products will be targeted at the youth of today while delivering gadgets that will be trendsetting.

 Earlier in 2021, Realme stood as one of the fastest-growing smartphone brands of all time with a growth rate of well over 150% for two consecutive years.